SheltonShi/WebVulnBench/README.md

 report the relevant vulnerability and produce behavior that the evaluator can match against the known vulnerable endpoint, parameters, and payload semantics.

-For LLM-agent analysis, it is useful to separate failures into these categories:

-- hit verified by the evaluator
-- endpoint reached, vulnerable parameter tested, exploit not verified
-- endpoint reached, vulnerable parameter not tested
-- vulnerable endpoint not reached
-- agent reported a plausible issue but verifier did not confirm it

-This distinction separates navigation failures, parameter discovery failures, and exploit-construction failures.

 ## Citation

 ```bibtex